Andy-Jensen/Individual-Project/README.md

 * Acquire the data from "https://ucdp.uu.se/downloads/index.html#armedconflict"
   * "UCDP/PRIO Armed Conflict Dataset version 22.1"
+  * From Uppsala University in Sweden.
+Citation is at the bottom of the ReadMe.

 * Data prep for exploration:
     * Unnecessary columns were dropped